Generative AI models capture realistic sea-ice evolution from days to decades

-Sea ice is physically bounded (e.g., the non-negativity of the thickness), and we constrain the generative flow to follow the appropriate bounds \cite{saharia_photorealistic_2022}.
-To expose the neural network to bounds during training, we introduce censored flow matching based on variational flow matching \cite{eijkelboom_variational_2024} and censored Gaussian distributions \cite{finn_diffusion_2024}.
-The resulting loss function adjusts the usual mean-squared error when encountering bounded data, e.g., over open ocean.
-There, the loss drives the model towards more extreme values to increase the probability that the bound is exceeded, as concisely exposed in Section \ref{sec:short_math} and detailed derived in Appendix \ref{sec:app_mathematics}.
-This way, the model effectively accounts for the bounds while predicting sea ice.

 We trained the model on 20 years (1995--2014) from a long simulation with the coupled sea-ice--ocean neXtSIM-OPA system \cite{boutin_arctic_2023} and forced by the atmosphere with the ERA5 reanalysis \cite{hersbach_era5_2020}.
 To leverage the scale invariance of sea ice and to enhance mesh and resolution independence, we augmented the data by averaging over randomly drawn kernel sizes up to $8\times8$.
-After averaging, the domain decomposition is implemented during training by randomly slicing subdomains from the pan-Arctic domain to match the subdomain size used during sampling ($80\times80$ grid points, including $8$ points overlap in each direction).
-This efficiently reduced the training cost and enabled us to train the model on fewer GPUs \cite{wang_patch_2024}.
-Finally, we employed distribution augmentation with random flipping and rotations \cite{jun_distribution_2020,finn_generative_2024} to promote the model's ability to generalise.
+The domain decomposition is implemented during training by randomly slicing subdomains from the pan-Arctic domain to match the sampling subdomain size ($80\times80$ grid points, including $8$ points overlap in each direction).
+This efficiently enabled us to train the model on eight GPUs only and cut the training cost to around two days \cite{wang_patch_2024}.
+Finally, we employed distribution augmentation \cite{jun_distribution_2020} with random flipping and rotations to promote the model's ability to generalise.

-We test GenSIM's short-term forecasting qualities in a perfect model experiment for 2016--2018, where the simulation of neXtSIM-OPA is our truth, against which we evaluate.
-Initialised from the simulation and driven by ERA5 forcings, we start a 10-day forecast once a week, effectively performing $153$ initialisations.
-Running an ensemble of $16$ members from the same initial conditions and forcings, we compare the performance against persistence forecasts and against a deterministic deep learning model, based on a U-ViT architecture \cite{finn_diffusion_2024} and trained with a mean-squared error loss for the same 12-hour lead time.